Ruuv1337/RTP_IX/README.md

 # RTPort - Tera Online Module
+Log on 24.01.20
+1. Add chatTime from: aurelius88
+2. Add ChatCommand's Defender

 Log on 19.01.20
 1. Made several corrections regarding the mass extermination of targets (ttall).
 ```